rico-patrick/Calculatorv0.1/README.md

 # Calculator
-This is a simple Calculator written in Python and is developed in Linyx Ubuntu 20.04 The app provides standard, scientific.
+This is a simple Calculator written in Python and is developed in Linyx Ubuntu 20.04 The app provides standard, scientific calculations.

 ![Calculator Screenshot](Images/Screenshot1.png)
 ## Features